Zero-Noise Extrapolation via Cyclic Permutations of Quantum Circuit Layouts: Introduction

 The manuscript is structured as follows.
-Section~\ref{sec:theory} formalizes the multi-channel noise model and derives the perturbative expansion for noisy expectation values.
-The CLP-ZNE protocol is presented and formalized in form of a theorem.
-Section~\ref{sec:numerics}A reports numerical experiments emulating realistic device conditions and quantifies the mitigation performance for SK model Hamiltonian across different noise settings.
-Section~\ref{sec:numerics}B is devoted to studying the performance of the protocol for strong levels of non-unital noise.
+Section~\ref{sec:preliminaries} formalizes the multi-channel noise model and derives the perturbative expansion for noisy expectation values.
+Section~\ref{sec:theory} formulates the CLP-ZNE protocol in the form of two theorems.
+Section~\ref{sec:numerics} reports numerical simulations of realistic device conditions and quantifies the mitigation performance for the SK model Hamiltonian across different noise settings.
+A comparison to standard ZNE techniques and a study of the performance of the protocol for high levels of non-unital noise is also presented there.
 Section~\ref{sec:conclusion} concludes the paper.